juliajessica/hive/README.md

 # _<p align="center">Julia Sheremet</p>_

-## _Epicodus Website Redesign_
+## _Hive - a place for people to work remotely_

 ## <span style="color:#74875d;">Description</span>

-_This redesign was first outlined using grid paper and research on best practices for User Interfaces.
-The final production was created using Sketch._
+_This web application is outlined using grid paper and research on best practices for User Interfaces.
+The final wire framing and prototype production was created using Sketch._

 ![Screenshot](sketch/notes.jpeg)
 ![Screenshot](sketch/mobile.jpeg)![Screenshot](sketch/tabletDesktop.jpeg)